jdavis/jdavis.github.com/_posts/2013-08-31-never-save-anything-for-the-swim-back.md

 ## The Quote

-Near the end of the movie, Vincent is asked how he did it all.
+Near the end of the movie, Vincent is asked how he has done all that he has.
 His answer is simple but profound:

 > You want to know how I did it?
 This is how I did it: **I never saved anything
 > for the swim back.**